OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

 {
     if (ex.ErrorCode == "failed_to_acquire_token_silently")
     {
-        // There are no tokens in the cache.
-Proceed without calling the To Do list service.
+        // There are no tokens in hello cache.
+Proceed without calling hello tooDo list service.
     }
     else
     {